If you’re considering taking one of the many overseas adventure tours around the world, why not consider a holiday to Melbourne?

 This unique experience gives you plenty of opportunities to view the penguins without disturbing them and is a great way to cap off your visit to Melbourne while watching the sunset in the background.

-What is your top thing to do in Melbourne?
+What is your top thing to do in Melbourne while going on a down under adventure?